konradkrasno/parcels-web-app/README.md

 ## Design goals

-Main goal of this application is collect data from another services with advertisements and filter it with particular parameters.
+Main goal of this application is collect data from services with advertisements and filter it with particular parameters.

+Data is automatically scraped and loaded to database.

 Application have features such us:
 * saving filtered adverts
 * downloading csv file with favourite adverts
 * sending email with csv file with favourite adverts

+## Views
 #### Starting page
 ![start_page](https://user-images.githubusercontent.com/55924004/93318263-c82f6000-f80e-11ea-90ca-1c5e80032092.PNG)
 #### Searching page